brothen/Final_Project/README.md

 Greg Hyatt: Implemented player animations, Designed level 1, made camera, made HUD

-Luke Whitsell:
+Luke Whitsell: Implemented title screen, designed level 2/pirate level

 Booker Rothenberg: Implemented movement, gravity flipping mechanic, and level exits.
 Designed desert level.

 ## References
 The gravity flipping idea actually came from a reference to Jet Pack Joyride's gravity suit, we hope we implemented the strategy of that well.
-Walking on the clouds in the Pirate level is a reference to the anime "One Piece"
+Walking on the clouds in the Pirate level is a reference to the anime "One Piece," where they go to a ocean in the clouds during the Skypeia arc.

 ## Future Development
 No future development planned